eid23/Selected-Projects/AAB Test on Mobile App Users/README.md

 To implement the project I used *pandas, math, matplotlib, numpy, scipy*.

-The project entail computation of conversion metrics and A/A/B analysis of introduction of new fonts into the app.
+The project entailed computation of conversion metrics and A/A/B analysis of introduction of new fonts into the app.
 The results of A/A/B analysis suggest there is no significant difference in conversion rates between experimental and control groups.

 Project was implemented as part of Yandex Practicum Training in 2022.